A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Introduction

 \section{Introduction}

-As Galileo supposedly noted, ``Mathematics is the language in which God has written the universe.''
+Paraphrasing Galileo, the laws of nature are written in the language of mathematics.
 Indeed, much of our understanding of the world around us, including physical laws and principles, is codified in terms of mechanistic formulas, such as partial and ordinary differential equations.
 From a statistical perspective, one can attempt to infer mechanistic equations that describe the system under study.
 Moreover, one can use {\it a priori} knowledge of mechanistic equations describing a physical process of interest, along with data, for inference (e.g., learning the parameters that control the specified equations or initial conditions) or prediction (e.g., forecasting/interpolating).

 When data are involved, one inherently has uncertainty when building models and optimization methods become an integral part of understanding the world around us.
 The classic example is when Carl Friedrich Gauss used the method of least squares in the early 1800s to successfully calculate the orbits of celestial bodies; importantly, Gauss used Kepler's laws of celestial mechanics as constraints to his least squares solution \citep{gauss1809theoria}.
 Indeed, statisticians have long been interested in using proposed mathematical relationships in the presence of observations to motivate statistical models.
 For example, as described in \citet{wikle2010}, in 1927, Yule used pendulum motion differential equations to suggest an autoregressive time series for sunspot observations and Hotelling used approximations of differential equations to develop models for population growth in the United States.
 The integration of mechanistic information in statistical models is now a fundamental component of several sub-disciplines of statistics; e.g., statistical meteorology \citep{berliner1999bayesian}, ecological statistics \citep{hefley2017mechanism}, epidemiology \citep{leach2020linking}, glaciology \citep{gopalan2018bayesian}, statistical oceanography \citep{herbei2008gyres, milliff2011ocean}, pharmacokinetic and pharmacodynamic analysis in the development of pharmaceuticals \citep[e.g.,][]{gabrielsson2001pharmacokinetic}, to name a few.